 - Honors Seminars: Courses unique to the honors curriculum that offer students an enriched learning experience.
 Listed with an HON prefix (for example HON 1000-900: Contemporary Public Issues), they are specialized honors experiences.

 - Discipline-Specific Honors Courses: Designated honors sections of courses that are offered university wide.
 Enrollment is limited to honors students.
 Courses carry a -900 (or higher) section number (for example PHI 1000-900: Introduction to Philosophy).

 - Contract Courses: Traditional university courses that are tailored to meet honors requirements by requiring work that is above and beyond the normal expectations of the course.
-Contract courses must be taught by tenured or tenure-track members of the student’s major department or other full-time faculty as approved by the Dean of the honors college and require an “honors contract” to be developed, describing the honors component which will be added to the course.
+Contract courses are typically upper-level courses in a student’s major or minor department and require an “honors contract” to be developed, describing the honors component which will be added to the course.